jepetersohn/phase-3-guide/week-1/Readme.md

 - 9a - Welcome new phase 1 students
 - am - Phase 3 Orientation &amp; Building Frameworks
 - 2p
+  - Journaling Exercise: Where I want to be at the end of Phase III
   - Assign Unixy Topics
   - The Web Stack Application Problem
   - Learning to Play with Rails